You’re doing your best to manage your team.

 For instance, if one employee feels like they were wronged somehow, and they spread the message among their coworkers, employee morale could begin to decline.

 This would be an issue on the group level as opposed to the individual level.
-So, to deal with the situation, you would need to address the core issue and not just deal with the team member who didn’t show up without calling.

 Once you’ve identified what the core issue is, you’ll be better prepared to deal with it.